-- Zone 1-2 flexor tendon repair 16 - Microvascular anastomosis 20 - Burns resuscitation 16 - Excisional burns surgery 30 - Hand fracture fixation 30 - Neurosynthesis 30 - Lower limb trauma 25 Index procedures - Index procedures are of significant importance for patient safety For a list of index procedures, please refer to appendix 4.
+- Zone 1-2 flexor tendon repair 16

+- Microvascular anastomosis 20

+- Burns resuscitation 16

+- Excisional burns surgery 30

+- Hand fracture fixation 30

+- Neurosynthesis 30

+- Lower limb trauma 25

+Index procedures - Index procedures are of significant importance for patient safety and to demonstrate a safe breadth of practice.

+For a list of index procedures, please refer to appendix 4.

 The Index procedures will be assessed individually by means of the PBA.
+By the end of phase 3, there should be evidence that an indicative number of three or more operations in each

+procedure group has been assessed and recorded at the level of

+a day-one consultant (level 4 PBA).

+Critical conditions - To Please refer to the critical conditions list in appendix 3.

+ensure that trainees have the

+necessary skills to manage There should be documented evidence of performance at the

+the defined critical level of a day-one consultant (via CEX / CBD as appropriate at

+conditions. level 4).

-By the end of phase 3, there should be evidence that ocedure group has been assessed and recorded at the level of lay-one consultant (level 4 PBA). ease refer to the critical conditions list in appendix 3. ere should be documented evidence of performance at the rel of a day-one consultant (via CEX / CBD as appropriate at rel 4). • Table 3: Requirements for completion of training in Plastic Surgery: a) generic requirements shared between all surgical specialties and b) requirements specific to Plastic Surgery.
+Table 3: Requirements for completion of training in Plastic Surgery: a) generic requirements shared between all surgical specialties and b) requirements specific to Plastic Surgery.
 Attainment of these requirements contribute to evidence that outcomes of training have been met.
 Once these requirements have been met, the ARCP panel may consider the award of outcome 6 having reviewed the portfolio and AES report.
 Award of outcome 6 allows the trainee to seek recommendation for certification and entry onto the specialist register.
 6 Recording progress in the ISCP Learning portfolio This curriculum is available through the JCST's Intercollegiate Surgical Curriculum Programme (ISCP) training management system at www.iscp.ac.uk.
 Trainees and all involved with training must register with the ISCP and use the curriculum as the basis of their discussion and to record assessments and appraisals.
 Both trainers and trainees are expected to have a good knowledge of the curriculum and should use it as a guide for their training programme.
 Each trainee must maintain their learning portfolio by developing learning objectives, undergoing assessments, recording training experiences and reflecting on their learning and feedback.
 The ISCP learning portfolio can be used to build a training record of trainee conduct and practice as follows: - Trainees can initiate the learning agreement and WBAs directly with supervisors.
 They can record logbook procedures and other evidence using a variety of forms.
 They can also link WBAs with critical conditions and index procedures. - TPDs can validate trainees in their placements, monitor training and manage the ARCP. - Deanery/HEE Local Office administrators can support the TPD, JCST trainee enrolment and ARCP process. - AESs can complete trainee appraisal through the learning agreement, monitor trainee portfolios and provide end of placement AES reports. - CSs can complete the MCR at the mid-point and end of each placement. - Assessors can record feedback and validate WBAs. - Other people involved in training can access trainee portfolios according to their role and function.
 Appendix 1: Capabilities in Practice In each of the CiPs the word 'manage' is defined as clinical assessment, diagnosis, investigation and treatment (both operative and non-operative) and recognising when referral to more specialised or experienced surgeons is required for definitive treatment.
 Trainees are expected to apply syllabus defined knowledge and skills in straightforward and unusual cases across the breadth of the specialty across all CiPs.
 Shared Capability in Practice 1: Manages an out-patient clinic Good Medical Practice Domains 1,2,3,4 Description Manages all the administrative and clinical tasks required of a consultant surgeon in order that all patients presenting as out-patients in the specialty are cared for safely and appropriately.
 Example descriptors: